learn-co-students/plotting-data-readme-ds-apply-000/README.md

 ### Summary

-In this section, we saw how to use data visualisations to better understand the data.
+In this section, we saw how to use data visualizations to better understand the data.

 To display the data with `plotly` we need to do a couple of things.
 First, we installed plotly by going to our terminal and running `pip install plotly`.
 Then to use the library, we import the `plotly` library into our notebook.
 Once the library is loaded in our notebook, it's time to use it.
 We create a new dictionary with keys of $x$ and $y$, with each key pointing to an array of the $x$ or $y$ values of our points.
 We can pass through a list of traces, with each trace representing associated data.